foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_flash.rst

    Flashing tab, device connected, flashing

-The connection state can also be checked by watching the LEDs on the |Master| hardware: for a running board, the green power LED is on, and the two indicator LEDs (green and red) are blinking alternately.
+The connection state can also be checked by watching the LEDs on the |master| hardware: for a running board, the green power LED is on, and the two indicator LEDs (green and red) are blinking alternately.
 If the device is connected and being flashed, the power-on LED is on but the two indicator LEDs are off.

 The LEDs for the |MCU0| must be used.
 In the :ref:`hw_quickstart_cables`, it is explained how to find the |MCU0| indicator LEDs.